 Indeed, Dr. Kardaras–who has long used nature immersion as a therapeutic tool–recalls one particular case:

 “I had been working with a young woman who had become horribly and self-destructively addicted to crystal meth.
 She came from a good family but had been living on the streets for years in many dangerous and abusive situations.
-She had been to many traditional residential and outpatient treatment programs where she was ‘therapized’ and talked to by an army of clinicians.
-And still she would relapse and wind up in hospitals.
+She had been to many traditional residential and outpatient care programs where she was ‘therapized’ and talked to by an army of clinicians.
+And still, she would relapse and wind up in hospitals.
 Finally, she began integrating nature immersion into her therapy–a sunrise beach walk (or jog) with her therapist.
 It was on one such walk that she had “the shift”; she broke down sobbing when she fully experienced the overwhelming beauty of the sunrise and said “I feel sorry for the people in my old addictive life who aren’t able to experience this…I don’t want to live like that anymore.”
 And ever since that moment, she hasn’t.
 She has just celebrated 4 years clean and sober.
 We can debate whether it was JUST the nature event–or the combination of nature and therapy–that led to this breakthrough.
 But what is undeniable is that the nature experience was a CRITICAL component of her shift and personal insight that she no longer wanted to live that addictive lifestyle anymore.”

 At Maui Recovery, we try to create a variety of such nature immersion/adventure therapy opportunities where clients can also experience just such a potentially life-saving “shift”.